Yaachaka/Cpp_book_solutions/Chap10: Pointers/rlch10readme.txt

---Exercise 6(rlch10e6.cpp): Make your own version of the library function strcmp(s1,s2), which compares two strings and returns –1 if s1 comes first alphabetically, 0 if s1ands2 are the same, and 1ifs2 comes first alphabetically.
+--Exercise 6(rlch10e6.cpp): Make your own version of the library function strcmp(s1,s2), which compares two strings and returns –1 if s1 comes first alphabetically, 0 if s1 and s2 are the same, and 1 if s2 comes first alphabetically.
 Call your function compstr().
 It should take two char* strings as arguments, compare them character by character, and return an int.
 Write a main() program to test the function with different combinations of strings.
 Use pointer notation throughout.

---Exercise 7(rlch10e7.cpp): Modify the person class in the PERSORT program in this chapter so that it includes not only a name, but also a salaryitem of type float representing the person’s salary.You’ll need to change the setName() and printName() member functions to setData() and printData(), and include in them the ability to set and display the salary as well as the name.
+--Exercise 7(rlch10e7.cpp): Modify the person class in the PERSORT program in this chapter so that it includes not only a name, but also a salary item of type float representing the person’s salary.You’ll need to change the setName() and printName() member functions to setData() and printData(), and include in them the ability to set and display the salary as well as the name.
 You’ll also need a